High-School-Democrats-of-America/GADP-parser/README.md

 - Image enhancement using OpenCV
 - OCR text extraction with Tesseract-OCR
 - Saves extracted text to a CSV file
-- Sample image provided for demonstration
+- Sample image from the Georgia DDS provided for demonstration

+## Disclaimer

+This project is independent of the Georgia Department of Driver Services (DDS) and is not officially endorsed by or affiliated with DDS.
+The information provided in this project is for educational and informational purposes only.
+DDS is not responsible for any errors or omissions in the data or for any consequences arising from the use of this information.

 ## Installation